Skip to main content

 This template is a starting point for generating Codehooks.io JavaScript code using LLMs.
 Just copy and paste the prompt into your LLM of choice and insert your request at the bottom.

-We've tested this prompt with ChatGPT 4.1 and o3, Claude and Claude Code (sonnet-4), and Gemini 2.5 pro.
-It works well with all of them.
+We've tested this prompt with ChatGPT, Claude, Claude Code, and Gemini.
+It works well with all major LLMs.

 Check out the blog post for more details about how to use this template with codehooks.io.